ishah347/Zelda-esque-Game-draft-using-Python-CSS-etc./README.md

 to find the exit.
 All you are given is what actions you are able to take at the tile you're currently at.
 The buttons on screen allow you to move up, down, right, or left, to look at your inventory, and, when in a battle, to attack using the strongest weapon in your inventory or flee to an adjacent tile.

 You lose when your health falls to zero.
-As it currently stands, if one loses or wins the game and wishes to restart it, he/she has to rerun flask run because I wasn't able to finish my implementation of a reset button before the project was due.
+As it currently stands, if one loses or wins the game and wishes to restart it, he/she has to rerun flask run.